mangpo/greenthumb/README.md

 0
 0,1
 ```
 The first line indicates live-out registers, and the second line indicates live-in regsiters.
 In this example, a live-out register is R0, and live-in registers are R0 and R1.
-Note that currently the tool does not support R registers.
+Note that currently the tool only supports R registers.

 ### Run